isomerpages/pa-mgwanted/articles/hobbies/_posts/2020-04-06-dim-sum-delights.md

  ![Dim Sum Delights](/images/content-articles/hobbies/dim-sum-delights-img4.jpg)

-Have an appetite for good Chinese fare?
+Have an appetite for good Chinese fare?<br>
 Then join us for [Sumptuous Cantonese Cuisine](../../course-directory/lifestyle-and-leisure/#sumptuouscantonesecuisine) at a CC near you and learn how to whip up delicious Cantonese dishes at home!